grafana/tempo/docs/sources/tempo/traceql/metrics-queries/functions.md

 The `max_over_time()` let you aggregate numerical values by computing the maximum value of them, such as the all important span duration.
 The time interval that the maximum is computer over is set by the `step` parameter.

+The `avg_over_time()` function lets you aggregate numerical values by computing the maximum value of them, such as the all important span duration.
+The time interval that the maximum is computer over is set by the `step` parameter.

 For more information, refer to the [`step` API parameter](https://grafana.com/docs/tempo/<TEMPO_VERSION>/api_docs/#traceql-metrics).

 ### Parameters

-Numerical field that you want to calculate the minimum or maximum of.
+Numerical field that you want to calculate the minimum, maximum, or average of.

 ### Examples